KDE/digikam-doc/post_processing/metadata_editor.rst

 Lens
 ~~~~

-This view record lens details used with camera.
+This view records lens details used with camera.

     - **Focal length**: this checkbox allows to edit the lens focal length in millimeters used by camera to take the picture.
     - **Focal length in 35mm film**: this checkbox allows to edit the equivalent focal length assuming a 35mm film camera, in mm.
 A value of 0 means the focal length is unknown.